Faculty of Computing, Law and Psychology | School of Psychology

 Kathryn studied at Oxford for her original BA, MA in Classics, following this with a DPhil in Roman Comedy, also at Oxford.
 She then pursued a wide-ranging career in the Civil Service.
 After becoming interested in the education of Gifted and Talented children, she went on to obtain a PgDip at the University of Worcester in the psychology of Giftedness and Talent, following this with an MSc in Psychology at Oxford Brookes.

+Kathryn is the author of The Psychology of Creative Performance and Expertise (Taylor & Francis, 2024), which explores creative expertise across the arts (music, dance, creative writing, art, theatre and film), board games/puzzles, and STEM fields.
 Kathryn’s research interests focus upon expertise development and motivational drivers in cognitive and creative performance domains.
-She has conducted extensive research into the solving of UK-style cryptic crosswords.
-Other active research interests include divergent thinking and its relationship to fluid intelligence and creativity; insight problems and the ‘Aha!’ moment; visual imagery vividness; and the psychology of recreational hobbies.
-Wider interests also include the psychology of music, theatre, art and creative writing; medical education and diagnostic biases; and the education of academically gifted children.
+She has also conducted extensive research into the solving of UK-style cryptic crosswords.
+Other active research interests include divergent thinking and its relationship to fluid intelligence and creativity; insight problems and the ‘Aha!’ moment; visual imagery vividness; sensitivity among creative populations; medical education and diagnostic biases; and the psychology of recreational hobbies.

 Kathryn leads two Undergraduate modules on Creative Performance and Expertise, and Educational Psychology, and has also co-taught Cognitive Psychology.
-She is currently writing a textbook for Taylor & Francis on the Psychology of Creative Performance and Expertise, which will be published in summer, 2024.
-She is a member of the Creativity and Performance research group within the School of Psychology.
+She is a member of the Creativity and Performance research group within the School of Psychology, where she supervises a number of Postgraduate students in the expertise, performance and creativity fields.

 Web links: